Monarchy of Tuvalu: The Crown and Honours

 Within the Commonwealth realms, the monarch is deemed the fount of honour.
 Similarly, the monarch, as Sovereign of Tuvalu, confers awards and honours in Tuvalu in his name.
 Most of them are often awarded on the advice of "His Majesty's Tuvalu Ministers".

+Investitures are conducted by the governor-general on behalf of the sovereign.

 The Crown and the Police Force

-The Crown sits at the pinnacle of the Tuvalu Police Force.
-It is reflected in Tuvalu's patrol vessels, which bear the prefix HMTSS, i.e., His Majesty's Tuvalu Surveillance Ship.
+The Tuvalu Police Force's patrol vessels bear the prefix HMTSS (His Majesty's Tuvalu Surveillance Ship).
+A St. Edward's Crown appears on the police force's badges and rank insignia, which illustrates the monarchy as the locus of authority.

-Under Section 159(5) of the Tuvaluan constitution, the chief of the police force is appointed by the monarch, in accordance to the advice of the Public Service Commission after consultation with the Tuvaluan cabinet.
-Under the Police Act of Tuvalu, every member of the Tuvalu Police Force has to swear allegiance to the monarch of Tuvalu, on being enrolled.
+Under Section 163(5) of the Constitution, the Commissioner of Police is appointed by the Head of State, acting in accordance with the advice of the Cabinet given after consultation with the Public Service Commission.
+Under the Police Act of Tuvalu, every member of the Tuvalu Police Force must, upon being enrolled, swear allegiance to the monarch of Tuvalu.
 The current oath is:

 Royal visits

+Prince Philip, Duke of Edinburgh, was the first member of the royal family to visit the islands in 1959.
+Prince Charles, Prince of Wales, visited in October 1970, following his attendance at the Fiji independence celebrations.

+Princess Margaret arrived in September 1978 to represent the Queen at the independence celebrations, but her visit was cut short by illness.

-The Queen of Tuvalu and the Duke of Edinburgh toured Tuvalu between 26 and 27 October 1982.
+Elizabeth II, Queen of Tuvalu, and the Duke of Edinburgh toured Tuvalu between 26 and 27 October 1982.
 The royal couple were carried around in ceremonial litters and later served with traditional local dishes on a banquet.
 They also installed the corner-stone of a future Parliament building.
 A sheet of commemorative stamps was issued for the royal visit by the Tuvalu Philatelic Bureau.

-In 2012, the Duke and Duchess of Cambridge visited Tuvalu to mark the Queen’s Diamond Jubilee.
+In 2012, the Duke and Duchess of Cambridge visited Tuvalu to mark the Queen's Diamond Jubilee.
 They toured a number of places.
 Dressed in colourful grass skirts, they also took part in the traditional dancing.

 Republic referendums

-1986 referendum

 In February 1986, a nation-wide referendum was held to ask Tuvaluans whether Tuvalu should remain a constitutional monarchy, with the Queen as its head of state, or become a republic.
 Only one atoll favoured the republican proposal, while more than 90% voters favoured the retention of the monarchy.

-2008 referendum

 In the first years of the 21st century there was a debate about the abolition of the monarchy.
-Prime Minister Saufatu Sopoanga had stated in 2004 that he was in favour of replacing the Queen as Tuvalu's head of state, a view supported by popular former Prime Minister Ionatana Ionatana; Sopoanga also stated that public opinion would be evaluated first before taking any further moves.
-Former Prime Minister Kamuta Latasi also supported the idea.

-A referendum was held in Tuvalu in 2008, giving voters the option of retaining the monarchy, or abolishing it in favour of a republic.
-The monarchy was retained with 1,260 votes to 679 (64.98%).
+Prime Minister Saufatu Sopoanga had stated in 2004 that he was in favour of replacing the Queen as Tuvalu's head of state, a view supported by former Prime Ministers Ionatana Ionatana and Kamuta Latasi.
+Sopoanga stated that public opinion would be evaluated first before taking any further moves and a referendum was held in 2008.
+The monarchy was retained, with 1,260 votes to 679 (64.98%).

+Opinion polls

+An opinion poll conducted in 2023 found 71% in favour of retaining the monarchy, while 26% preferred that Tuvalu became a republic.